oriakhil2012/Portfolio-/README.md

 # Portfolio-
 Qualified ESL &amp; Science teacher with over 7 years’ experience in Thailand.
 Skilled in STEM, curriculum design, and multilingual communication.
 I create engaging lessons, exams, and resources to help diverse learners succeed.
+About Me
+I am Ahmad Khalid Oriakhil, a dedicated ESL and Science educator with over 12 years of teaching experience in Thailand and Afghanistan.
+I hold a Master’s in IT Management from Assumption University and a TESOL certification with distinction.
+My expertise spans curriculum design, bilingual instruction, and corporate training, helping diverse learners improve English proficiency and succeed academically.
+Fluent in English, Pashto, Dari, and proficient in Thai, I specialize in bridging cultural and educational gaps through engaging, student-centered teaching.